Haminimi/Haminimi/README.md

 ###

 <p align="left">👋 Hey, I'm Hamza, a self-taught Full Stack Developer from Bosnia and Herzegovina.
-While I graduated with a degree in Accounting and Finance, I followed my passion for coding, and I chose that path after my studies. <br><br>I enjoy working with modern web technologies and learning new skills in the area.
-Although I am specializing in web technologies, I am also very interested in other areas of computer science and software engineering.
-I love solving interesting coding problems and learning about various other topics. <br><br>I am happy to be a part of the community and to contribute to the exciting world of computer science and software engineering.
-Happy coding!</p>
+Following my passion, I transitioned from Accounting and Finance to Software Development.<br><br>I want to focus more of my efforts in the fields of AI, Machine Learning, Data Engineering, Data Science, and Automation Engineering.<br><br>I am happy to be a part of the community and to contribute to the exciting world of Computer Science and Software Engineering.</p>

 ###